areebuzair/MemeMaker/readme.md

 ### An ultra-fluid image editor for making memes

+> [!NOTE]
-###### In the following text, _objects_ refer to _images_ or _texts_ placed on the canvas.
+> In the following text, _objects_ refer to _images_ or _texts_ placed on the canvas.

+> [!WARNING]
-This application requires a mouse to be run.
+> This application requires a mouse to be run.
-Making any object excessively large will cause the application to freeze.
+> Making any object excessively large will cause the application to freeze.
 Stay within a 4000 \* 4000 resolution canvas size.

 Reposition, resize images and add texts with minimum effort!
+Meme maker is an app to put together memes in the quickest possible time.
+It allows fast resizing and repositioning of texts and images, and also a fluid resizing feature for the image canvas.
+Only the canvas area is renderable.

 The UI includes: